fenago/katacoda-scenarios/apache-spark/apache-spark-scala/steps/2/text.md

 - Downloading and Installing JDK
 - Downloading and Installing Scala
 - Getting started with Scala basics
-- Learning the Loops concept
-- Getting familiar with Functions
-- Getting Familiar with Collections

 We need following packages to perform the lab exercise:
 - Java Development Kit
 - Scala